jeshernandez/PiTrac/docs/software/automated-setup.md

 Takes about 10-15 minutes depending on your Pi.

+### Step 6: Run PiTrac

+Ready to see it work?
+Choose option 4 "Run PiTrac Launch Monitor".

+This opens a submenu where you can:
+- Run in single-Pi mode (one camera)
+- Run dual-Pi setup (two cameras)
+- Test the strobe light
+- Test without cameras using test images

+For detailed runtime options, see the [Running PiTrac]({% link software/running-pitrac.md %}) guide.

-### Step 6: Verify Everything Works
+### Step 7: Verify Everything Works

-Choose option 4 "Verify Installations".
+Choose option 5 "Verify Installations".
 This actually tests each component:
 - OpenCV: Compiles and runs a test program
 - Libcamera: Checks camera detection
 - ActiveMQ: Verifies the broker starts